Sport England have published a recent webinar in which CEO Tim Hollingsworth discussed its next four-year strategy, and asked for feedback on it.

 During the webinar, Chief Executive Tim Hollingsworth shared the phases of work which Sport England is going through to develop its next strategy, and highlighted the themes that are emerging from the process so far.

-Tim was joined by Andy Reed, founder of Sports Think Tank, to discuss some of the key considerations and challenges to this work, and there was dedicated time for webinar attendees to ask questions.
+Tim was joined by Andy Reed, the new Chair of the Sport for Development Coalition, to discuss some of the key considerations and challenges to this work, and there was dedicated time for webinar attendees to ask questions.

 You can also watch Tim speak (below) about Sport England's future strategy at a recent Why Sports conference.